 The IHREC regrets that the State's response to the financial crisis, resulting in the 2010 European Union (EU) - International Monetary Fund (IMF) financial assistance programme of €85 billion, did not encompass a human rights or equality assessment in advance of introducing a programme of austerity measures.
-While the IHREC recognises the onus placed on the State in fulfilling the terms of the agreed programme, it also notes that in its General Comment No. 3, the Committee emphasises the obligation on the State to ensure that 'even in times of severe resources [sic] constraints whether caused by a process of adjustment, of economic recession, or by other factors' that the most vulnerable are protected.
+Have While the IHREC recognises the onus placed on the State in fulfilling the terms of the agreed programme, it also notes that in its General Comment No. 3, the Committee emphasises the obligation on the State to ensure that 'even in times of severe resources [sic] constraints whether caused by a process of adjustment, of economic recession, or by other factors' that the most vulnerable are protected.
 In fact, the Committee has stressed that in these situations protection of basic economic, social and cultural rights becomes even more urgent.
-Under the ICESCR the State is required to maximise its resources for the protection of ESC rights, including those it receives through international assistance.
+In Under the ICESCR the State is required to maximise its resources for the protection of ESC rights, including those it receives through international assistance.
 However, the financial policies implemented by the State since 2009 have resulted in 'substantial income losses at all income levels' with those on the lowest incomes experiencing a 13 per cent reduction in income, second only to the highest earners.
+In the second second second in the lowest incomes experiencing a 13 per cent reduction in income, second only to the highest earners.